d3b4g/leonids/_posts/enum.md

 > (Get-DomainPolicy)."KerberosPolicy"

-This command enumerate the kerberos policy, it will be very useful in kerberos attacks
+This command enumerates the Kerberos policy, this information will be very useful in Kerberos attacks.

 > (Get-DomainPolicy)."SystemAccess"

-This command enumerate default SystemAccess policy
+This command enumerate default SystemAccess policy or password policy.

 #### Conclusion